hoanhan101/hraft/PROPOSAL.md

 - Task:
   - Finish first draft of the proposal.
 - Approach:
-  - Read about similiar systems and learn how do they implement it.
+  - Read about similar systems and learn how do they implement it.
   - Come up with a solution myself that fits the scope of the project.
 - Deliverables:
-  - A resonable well-written first draft to start coding in the following week.
+  - A reasonable well-written first draft to start coding in the following week.

 ### Week 3-4
 - Task: